 Because every patient is unique, the cost of getting dental implants will vary case by case.
 After all, the process includes multiple steps in placement, abutment, and restoration, and the number of dental implants needed will impact the cost as well.
-However, when you consider the long-term benefits of dental implants and the frequency that other tooth replacement options need to be replaced, dental implants could be the wisest investment.
+However, when you consider the long-term benefits of dental implants as well as the frequent replacements required of other restorative solutions, dental implants could be the wisest investment.

 Types of Dental Implants

-There is not a set price for dental implants because the amount you pay is based on your individual needs.
+There is no set price for dental implants because the amount you pay is based on your individual needs.
 We provide you with a custom estimate during your initial consultation and explain the costs associated with your treatment.

-There are several factors that influence the amount you pay, such as the number of teeth you are replacing.
-Generally, you can expect to pay more if you need a bridge or denture than if you need a single unit implant.
-The materials used will also impact the cost, such as a standard or mini implant post.
+Several factors influence the amount you pay, such as the number of teeth you are replacing.
+Generally, you can expect to pay more if you need a bridge or denture than if you need a single-unit implant.
+The materials used will also impact costs, such as a standard or mini-implant post.

 What Are the Stages of Dental Implant Treatment?

-- Consultation: Besides the office fees, you will also need digital X-rays and a CT scan.
+- Consultation: Besides the dental office fees, you will also need digital X-rays and a CT scan.